 Over the years, CFC has enjoyed membership in the hundreds with dozens of chapters across most of the areas of both Canada and the USA.
 Some chapters grew large and strong, some not so big, but all was for the glory of God.

 At one time there were as many as 1500 members, but as the membership aged and the times changed, the membership dwindled.
+After non-profit laws changed in Canada, Campers For Christ Ministries, Inc. lost it’s Canadian chapters and recently changed the CFC logo to use the Christian flag in place of the Canadian flag.

 At this time, CFC is enjoying a new time of growth again as a younger generation has begun to join.
 New ideas and new ways of communicating the vision of CFC have begun to have an impact.
 Slowly CFC is being revived and the expectation is that we will continue to grow and thrive again as we remember that Campers For Christ Ministries was God’s idea.